FactomProject/FactomDocs/whitepaper.md

 Abstract
 --------

 NotaryChains create a Protocol Stack for Bitcoin 2.0 applications.
-The purpose of the NotaryChains project is to construct a simple, standard, effective, and secure foundation for Bitcoin 2.0 style applications.
-Bitcoin provides a "ledger of record" where hashes for a NotaryChain server can provide proof of record for its own record of entries.
+The NotaryChains allow Bitcoin 2.0 applications to define tokens and communications without having to reinvent a public ledger, wallets, etc. Efforts to use Bitcoin must face restrictions on data that can be stored on the Bitcoin blockchain.
+NotaryChains allow Bitcoin 2.0 applications significant freedom in what data is managed.
+Bitcoin provides a "ledger of record" storing hashes for a NotaryChain server, that allow NotaryChain entries to be kept off the Bitcoin block chain, yet provably secure.
 These entries can be crafted to support a wide range of applications.
-An entry can be used to define the start of a notary chain, a sequenct of entries that define some progression of state.
-Each notary chain has its own rules, and entries in these chains are constrained by those rules.
+Entries cannot be changed without breaking the hashes, and entries can be chained to track changes over time.
+Each such "notary chain" can have its own rules and restrictions.
 This architecture allows for the easy construction of tokens or coins, securities, smart contracts, etc.

 Introduction
 ------------